wilseypa/desMetrics/doc/planning.md

 the capture and analysis of event data.

 This project is developed from a PDES centric view.
-In particular, we use term "simulation object" throughout which is not necessarily a strict construct within a sequential simulator.
+In particular, we use term "simulation object" (also known in the PDES community as Logical Process or LP) throughout which is not necessarily a strict construct within a sequential simulator.
 However, we will stick with this it will help us to effectively organize and structure our profile data and analysis activities in ways that will be most useful for us and our parallel simulation work.

 ## Strategy